- What Is It?

-The diagnosis of polymyalgia rheumatica is suggested by the history and physical examination.
+The diagnosis of the disorder is suggested by the health history and physical examination.
 The doctor frequently notes muscle tenderness and that the motion of the shoulders is limited by pain.
 The joints are usually not swollen.
 However, swelling of the small joints of the hands, wrists, and/or knees can occur.
 Blood testing for inflammation is generally abnormal, as indicated by a significant elevation in the erythrocyte sedimentation rate (sed rate or ESR) and/or C-reactive protein.
-There are no specific tests, however, for polymyalgia rheumatica and X-rays are normal.
+There are no specific tests, however, for the condition and X-rays are normal.
 The diagnosis is based on the characteristic history of persisting muscle and joint pain and stiffness associated with elevated blood tests for inflammation, such as the ESR.
 It is also not unusual for patients to have slight elevations of liver blood tests.